 - A General Partnership is two or more people who agree to be partners in a business venture.

 The above classifications, according to Steve Dalia, founder of allfilings.com, do not provide you with the same legal protection as forming a corporation.
 He emphasizes that your personal assets are not protected on those two classifications.
 That’s why he recommends incorporating.
 Incorporating is designed for the company to be set up as a separate legal entity, having its own privileges and liabilities, distinct from its owner.
-The key word here is separate.
-Your business and personal assets are …. separate… from each other.
+The keyword here is separate.
+Your business and personal assets are…separate…from each other.

 Because each state has its own laws, check your state and your tax advisor to see what legal entities are available for real estate agents where you live.

-In general, the two most popular types of business entities available for real estate agents are a Professional Association (PA) or Limited Liability Company (LLC).
-It is your decision as to what type of business entity to establish, taking into consideration the size of your company and the nature of your business.
+In general, the two most popular types of business entities available for real estate agents are a Professional Association (PA) or a Limited Liability Company (LLC).
+It is your decision as to what type of business entity to establish, considering the size of your company and the nature of your business.
 Examples of the different type of real estate specialties include sales, property management, and investments.
 For real estate professionals, these factors almost always result in the creation of a PA or LLC.